Saturday, July 31st, 2010

 1860 Paris Township, Linn County, Kansas.

-1862 "Hester Hogan Tatum" member, Bethel Baptist Church, Fulton County, Illinois.
+1862 "Hester Hogan Tatum" member of the Bethel Baptist Church, Fulton County, Illinois.

 1870 Webster Township, Floyd County, Iowa